Hashir789/db/README.md

 - measure_type (ENUM: 'scale_based', 'count_based', Not Null)
 - is_default (BOOLEAN, Default: false, Indexed)
 - is_active (BOOLEAN, Default: true)
+- hide_type (ENUM: 'none', 'hide_from_all', 'hide_from_graphs', Default: 'none')
+  -- 'hide_from_all': Hidden from input forms and graphs -- 'hide_from_graphs': Visible in input forms but hidden in graphs only -- 'none': Visible everywhere
 - created_at (TIMESTAMP)
 - updated_at (TIMESTAMP)
 ```